 This is a warmer color white which later became an OK color to wear between Labor Day and Memorial Day.
 It sure is OK.
 A pretty winter white dress at a holiday party is stunning when everyone else is probably wearing black.

 Modern Day Application Of White After Labor Day

-In winter, you’ll see me in plenty of bright white long sleeved T-shirts and jeans (my staple), however.
+Quick searches on department store websites yield plenty of white and winter white options in clothing and shoes, even now.
+In winter, you’ll see me in plenty of bright white long-sleeved T-shirts and jeans (my staple).
 In fact, that’s what I’m wearing as I type this.